The Ultimate Guide To Paid Search On Google Ads For Managed Service Providers

 Paid Search Campaigns And Landing Page Quality

 The next significant factor, and probably the most important one of them all, is the landing page that you are sending your paid search traffic to.
-There’s a lot of factors that go into a quality landing page that are beyond the scope of this post.
+There are a lot of factors that go into a quality landing page that are beyond the scope of this post.
 Some factors are:

 - A desirable offer that matches searcher intent